10 Things Your Contractor Really Wants You To Know

 It’s Okay to Ask Questions

 The key to any successful contractor – client relationship is communication.
 It’s the contractor’s job to provide you with information, and it’s your job as the customer to speak up when you have questions or concerns.
 Remember that contractors deal with these issues day in and day out, and it’s easy for them to take certain knowledge and conditions for granted.
 Speak up when you need clarification!
 A good contractor will appreciate the questions.
-There’s a reason that communication and open dialogue consistently tops the lists of tips to a successful remodel.

 Doing Part of the Work Yourself Probably Won’t Save Money